jeff1evesque/machine-learning/doc/installation/rancher.rst

 proceeding, it is important to follow the docker |installation|_ guide, for the corresponding host machine.

-Once the docker has been installed, execute the following from the docker quickstart terminal, to install |rancher|_:
+Once docker has installed, install |rancher|_ from the docker quickstart terminal:

 .. code:: bash